 My beauty routine completely changed the day I found an effective eyelash curler.
 After a few seconds of pressing my lashes between its springs, I looked more awake instantly.
 My dark circles appeared less intense, and my under-eye bags looked less puffy.
 All of a sudden, I didn't feel panicky at the thought of going without mascara.

 I'm not the only one who recognizes the power of a lash curler.
 Take it from Honey Artists makeup artist Daniela Gozlan, "I don't consider a look finished without the use of an eyelash curler," she says.
 "It makes the eyes appear more open and lifted.
 If I can't find one, I'll use a teaspoon; that's how necessary I think it is."
 Honey Artists makeup artist Robert Greene agrees.
 "Curling your lashes can be one of the simplest and most dramatic ways to explore your eye shape," he says.

-Keep scrolling to see which drugstore eyelash curlers makeup artists use.
+Keep scrolling to see the best drugstore eyelash curlers on the market, according to the pros.

 According to Gozlan, this rose gold curler "reaches every last lash" and "creates an intense curl."
 Plus, it comes with three replacement pads, so it will basically last forever.
 Her fellow Honey Artists makeup artist Azra Red agrees, "I love how it's curled, so it helps reach all the lashes from one side to the other with a great grip."

 Gozlan likes this cult classic drugstore curler because it's "easy to use," and it "won't pinch the outer lashes."
 Plus, the packable design makes it a perfect travel companion for all your summer getaways.